celevitz/touRnamentofchampions/README.md

 - `chef`: Chef name (full name)
 - `season`: Season number
 - `seed`: Seed within their section of the bracket: values of 1 through 8.
-Chefs that played in the play-in but didn’t make the final bracket will have letters in their seeds.
+Chefs that played in the qualifiers but didn’t make the final bracket will have seeds of 8.2, 8.3, or 8.4.
 - `coast`: Are they East or West Coast?
 - `region`: The region depends on how many chefs start the competition.
   If there are 16 chefs, then the region is left blank.
 If there are 32